COMMITTEE ON THE RIGHTS OF THE CHILD

 All reports should be submitted electronically through the

 Child Rights Connect website.
 They can be comprehensive (maximum 10.000 words) or thematic (maximum 3.000 words).
 Submissions from children’s own organisations can use other communication formats and, when in writing do not have a word limit.

 Organizations should clearly indicate whether their report is confidential or if they wish the Committee to make it public.
 Reports that are submitted for publication on OHCHR’s website should not contain names, personal details, photos or any other information that might identify an individual child.

 The pre-sessional working group is a confidential, interactive meeting between the Committee and United Nations bodies and specialized agencies, NGOs, NHRIs and children.
 It provides a unique opportunity for dialogue with partners regarding implementation of the Convention and its Optional Protocols by States parties.

-National, regional and international NGOs who submit reports to the Committee may also request to participate in the pre-sessional working group.
+Local, national, regional and international NGOs who submit reports to the Committee may also request to participate in the pre-sessional working group.
 Requests should be submitted through the

 The Committee will only invite partners whose information is particularly relevant to its consideration of the State party's report.
 Priority will be given to partners who have submitted information within the requested time-frame, who are working at national level and who can provide first-hand information that is complementary to information already available to the Committee.
 The Committee reserves the right to limit the number of partners invited.